Luciano Lamonarca

 Luciano Lamonarca (born 11 August 1978) is an Italian opera singer, crossover artist, keynote speaker, philanthropist, and event producer.
-He has performed under the patronage and auspices of the United Nations, UNESCO, the European Union, the Presidency of the Italian Republic, and the Italian Ministry of Foreign Affairs.
+He has performed under the patronage and auspices of the United Nations, UNESCO, European Union, Presidency of the Italian Republic, and Italian Ministry of Foreign Affairs.
 Venues in which he has performed include the United Nations General Assembly, Lincoln Center, Carnegie Hall, Madison Square Garden, Liechtenstein Museum in Vienna, and Teatro Politeama in Palermo.
-Having performed in more than 200 benefit events from 2008 to 2018, his involvement in numerous charitable causes, and his commitment to making art with a purpose have earned Luciano Lamonarca the sobriquet "The Goodwill Tenor."
+With his more than three hundred benefit event performances as of 2022, involvement in numerous charitable causes, and commitment to making art with a purpose, Luciano Lamonarca has rightfully earned the nickname "The Goodwill Tenor."

 Personal life and education

-Luciano Lamonarca was born in Milan, as the second and youngest son of Pasquale Lamonarca and Anna De Nicolo.
+Luciano Lamonarca was born in Milan as the second and youngest son of Pasquale Lamonarca and Anna De Nicolo.
 His family later moved to Ruvo di Puglia in the southern Province of Bari where he began his musical education.
-Originally trained as a clarinetist, at age 18 he became devoted to opera after hearing a recording of Mario Del Monaco’s rendition of Un Amore Così Grande.
+Originally trained as a clarinetist, at age 18 he devoted himself to opera after hearing a recording of Mario Del Monaco’s rendition of “Un Amore Così Grande.”
 From 1998 to 2008, he participated in several master classes conducted by Salvatore Fisichella, Roberto Scandiuzzi and Daniele Barioni, and he studied with Gino Lo Risso-Toma, Carmen Sensaud, and Ignazio Campisi.
 In 2008, he moved to the United States.